piersrueb/gridCalc/readme.md

 ### Usage

-Set the gutter width and total columns based on your needs and Grid Calc will take care of the rest.
+Set the total columns and gutter width based on your needs and Grid Calc will take care of the rest.

 ``` scss
 $cols: 120;
 $gutter: 20px;  //  must be a pixel value
 ```

 For the template to function correctly the column class numbers must be factors of the ``` $cols ```  variable and and their sum must match it's total.

-The default is 120, HTML examples below:
+In the example below the  ``` $cols ``` variable is set at the default 120 columns.
+The column classes for each row add up to the same total of 120 creating the desired 3 and 4 column layouts.

 ``` html
 <div class="row">